eXascaleInfolab/2018-Internship-TableDetection/README.md

 > Note: change server_name to your own domain name or IP-address and /home/yann/bar to your project directories path

-To enable the Nginx server block configuration we've just created, we link the file to the `sites-enabled` directory.
+To enable the NGINX server block configuration we've just created, we link the file to the `sites-enabled` directory.

 ```
 $ sudo ln -s /etc/nginx/sites-available/bar /etc/nginx/sites-enabled